ARS § 13-1424 is the Arizona statute that defines the crime of voyeurism. You commit this offense if you

 Recall that people are only guilty of this crime if they invade another person’s privacy.
 Further, there are several elements that a prosecutor must prove to show that a defendant invaded someone’s privacy.
 This means it is always a defense for an accused to show that he/she did not invade the privacy of the “victim.”

-Recall too that there are certain exemptions that apply to this law.
-Defendants, then, can challenge a charge by showing that they fell into one of these exemptions.
+Recall too that certain exemptions apply to this law.
+Defendants, then, can challenge a charge by showing they fell into one of these exemptions.
 For example, maybe the accused was viewing someone while following lawful security protocol.

 3. What are the penalties?